A Variant of Wythoff's Game Defined by Hofstadter's G-Sequence: -Positions of Varinat of Wythoff's Game

 Now we begin to prove that from a position not in $P_1$ we can move to a position in $P_1$.
-We need a relatively complicated proof, because you have to choose $M_1$ or $M_2$ or $M_3$ according to the starting position $(x,y)$.
+A relatively complicated proof is required because $M_1$, $M_2$ or $M_3$ must be chosen according to the starting position $(x,y)$.
 Let's me illustrate the method of proof using Example \ref{examfortwofigures}.